Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Simulations

-In this section we test the estimators in a simple binormal setting.
-Let $X$ be distributed by $\mathcal N(0, 1)$ under $H_0$ and by $\mathcal N(1, 1)$ under $H_1$.
-Then the likelihood ratio is $R = \exp(X - \frac 12)$ and the ROC curve is given by $\ROC(p) = 1 - \Phi(\Phi^{-1}(1 - p) - 1)$, where $\Phi$ is the CDF of the standard Gaussian distribution.
-Simulation results for the three ROC estimators are shown in Fig.~\ref{fig:roc} with various numbers of observations under the two hypotheses $(n_0, n_1)$.
+Simulation results for the ROC estimators with $\mu = 1$ are shown in Figs.~\ref{fig:roc} and \ref{fig:roc_cont} with various numbers of observations under the two hypotheses, $(n_0, n_1)$.
 For each pair of $(n_0, n_1)$ two figures are shown.
-The left figure shows the estimated ROC curves together with the true ROC curve for a single sample instance of $n_0 + n_1$ likelihood observations.
-The right figure shows the average \levy\ distances of the estimators over $N = 500$ such sample instances together with error bars (i.e., plus or minus sample standard deviations divided by $\sqrt N$).
-The simulation code can be found at \cite{Kang22}.
+The left figure shows samples of three of the estimators and the true ROC curve for a single sample instance of $n_0 + n_1$ likelihood ratio observations.
+(The split and fused estimators are not shown -- they are very close to the ML estimator.)
+The right figure shows the average \levy\ distances of the estimators over $M = 500$ such sample instances with error bars (i.e., plus or minus sample standard deviations divided by $\sqrt M$).